8 months, but 10 years, A Short Story on an Inconspicuous Path to Overcoming Addiction

 But how many people are being truly real?
 How many people do you see wear their heart on their sleeves or share with the world how they are suffering with personal issues?
 Or tell the world their worries about their loved ones (outside of disease or death)?

-I find it ironic when I talk to people off of social media that I do not know too well; they will comment that I wouldn’t understand something they are telling me because I don’t have issues with my family, that my kids went to college, or that I have a healthy life.
+I find it ironic that when I talk to people off of social media that I do not know too well, they will comment that I wouldn’t understand something they are telling me because I don’t have issues with my family, that my kids went to college, or that I have a healthy life.
 I question why they think this, but it’s obvious that they see my feed where it’s tulips and daisies.

 Yikes.
 You can’t win.